 ATLANTA, Aug.
-6, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in the counties of Benton, Newton, Sullivan, Vermillion, Vigo and Warren in Indiana as a result of the drought that began on July 24, 2012.
+21, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Indiana as a result of drought that began June 19, 2012.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible